hieuvp/learning-python/data-science/pandas-basics/README.md

 > **Pandas DataFrame** is two-dimensional size-mutable,
 > potentially heterogeneous tabular data structure with labeled axes (rows and columns).
-> **Pandas DataFrame** is a two-dimensional labeled data structure
-> with columns of potentially different types.
 > You can think of it like a spreadsheet or SQL table, or a dict of Series objects.
 > i.e., data is aligned in a tabular fashion in rows and columns.
 > **Pandas DataFrame** consists of three principal components, the data, rows, and columns.